 - 1. Wire down reports will be received from customers, police/fire dispatchers, 911 center reps, or field personnel. - 2.
 Trouble orders will be created with one of the wire conditions marked: WIRES: POLE-TO-POLE, POLE TO BUILDING, DOWN/BURNING or SPARKING/BURNING.
 These t-logs will be sent to OMS where the order comments will reflect a wire condition. - 3.
-Avineonics will then import a list of all wire down orders every 15 minutes. (if Avineonics is unavailable, Wire Down Coordinators will pull a list of wire down reports periodically from OMS using an intranet report.) - 4.
+A file containing all wire down orders will be sent to the Avineonics ORMS system every 15 minutes.
+(If Avineonics is unavailable, Wire Down Coordinators will pull a list of wire down reports periodically from OMS using an intranet report.) - 4.
 Wire Down Coordinators will then determine resources to be assigned to evaluate and guard wires down.
-Wire Responders will be Estimators, Commercial Reps and contractors.
+Wire Responders will be Estimators, Commercial Reps, Meter Testers and contractors.
 Wire Guards will be Meter Readers, Collectors, Gas Mechanics and contractors.
 The Coordinators will prioritize and sort orders into manageable volumes per responder.
 Orders with the highest risk to public safety, based on order comments, will be assigned first.
 (See Priority below.) - 5.
 Priority: Wire down reports where there is a hazard such as a fire, or where people are trapped by a downed wire, should have already been assigned to a line crew.
 Wire Down Coordinators will verify with the Operating Supervisor that these have been assigned.
-Remaining wire down reports can then be assigned according to the PRIORITY below (highest to lowest): - Priority 1 (HIGHEST) Wire down reports where it is indicated that the wire is burning, arcing/sparking, or immediate hazard. - Priority 2 Relief of fire departments, police departments, or other municipal agencies that are standing-by downed wires. - Priority 3 Report of wire down from Emergency Organization. - \circ $\;$ Reported to be affecting traffic flow on a major public highway $\;$ - o Reported to be blocking/near a pedestrian walkway or driveway - Reported to be primary conductor - Reported to be secondary conductor
+Remaining wire down reports can then be assigned according to the PRIORITY below (highest to lowest): - Priority 1 (HIGHEST) Wire down reports where it is indicated that the wire is burning, arcing/sparking, or immediate hazard. - Priority 2 Relief of fire departments, police departments, or other municipal agencies that are standing-by downed wires. - Priority 3 Report of wire down from Emergency Organization. - Reported to be affecting traffic flow on a major public highway - Reported to be blocking/near a pedestrian walkway or driveway - o Reported to be primary conductor - o Reported to be secondary conductor - Priority 4 - Report of wire down from other sources: - Primary conductor is indicated - Secondary conductor is indicated